zspinelli/Hotwings/README.md

 ### general

-bloog 6/27/2023:
+bloog 6/29/2023:
-even though it says below that pixiv is the current focus, i'm currently twisting the nipples off of gallery-dl's artstation extractor with pycharm's debugger since the site doesn't require oauth or any login credentials to get everything. low hanging fruit. i'll probably go after kemono/coomer party next for the same reason.
+i'm currently twisting the nipples off of gallery-dl's artstation extractor with pycharm's debugger since the site doesn't require oauth or any login credentials to get everything. low hanging fruit. i'll probably go after kemono/coomer party next for the same reason.

 ### felthier.py
 for scraping the furaffinity tor archive posted by !RestrainedRaptor.